TawadrosGamal/DSC-DataScience-Track-/README.md

 # DSC-DataScience-Track-
-this is the repository of the Data Science Track made be DSC mentors to all who wants to Learn
+this is the repository of the Data Science Track made by DSC mentors to all who wants to Learn